Skip to main content

 During regular business hours (8 am to 5 pm) you can either call us: 817-257-7856 or come in: The ID Center is located on the second floor of the Brown-Lupton University Union across from the south staircase.

-If your ID card was rejected at the gates of a TCU football game, contact the TCU ticket office at 817-257-FROG or tickets@tcu.edu.
+If your ID was rejected at the gates of a TCU football game, contact the TCU ticket office at 817-257-FROG or tickets@tcu.edu.

 The TCU ID Center does not handle football admissions.